gullerya/data-tier/docs/api-tying-declaration.md

   - event
   - method

-Tying declaration self is expressed as an attribute set on the element.
+Tying declaration self is expressed as an attribute value, set on the element.

 ---

 ## Formal syntax

+Common terms:
+- __V2M__ is used to refer to view-to-model flow/setting/even etc, according to the context
+- terms 'tie' / 'bind' are used interchangeably and bear equal semantic

 `attr-name="<tying declarations>"`